acjh13/com.acjh13.www/blog.md

 ---
-layout: page
+layout: blog
-title: About Me
+title: Blog
-permalink: /about/
+permalink: /blog/
 ---

 <!--This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)